 Closely associated to the default velocity is what we call the 'empty exam room velocity'.
 Basically, empty exam room velocity says, 'See patients at the default velocity... unless I have empty exam rooms - then see patients at 'this' rate-per-hour.
 This is sometimes used by clinics as they begin their day to fill the exam rooms as quickly as possible, but has the potential drawback of rooming patients faster than a provider can see them, thus creating an early bottleneck and leading to patient disappointment if an expectation is created which cannot be realistically met.

-When you create online overrides, you're telling Clockwise to ignore the visit times calculated through default or empty exam room velocities, and to instead offer visit times based on the intervals you will create in the override section of settings.
+When you create online overrides, you're telling Clockwise to ignore the visit times offered that are calculated through default or empty exam room velocities, and to instead offer visit times based on the intervals you will create in the override section of settings.

-You will want to carefully consider the following when deciding which intervals to use:
+You will want to carefully consider the following when deciding which time intervals to use:

 a) for what type of visits will I be seeing patients, and how do they differ in length?